AdamSmith89/ThreatModelling/PITCHME.md

 @ol
 - What are we building?
 - What can go wrong?
-- What can we do about it?
+- What can we do?
-- Did we do a good job?
+- How did we do?
 @olend
 @snapend